1. LICENSE GRANT / SERVICE ORDERS

 2.3 Effect of Termination.
 Following the termination or non-renewal of this Agreement, WhiteHat will cease providing the Services and/or the Training.

 3. APPLICATIONS.
-For the purposes of this Agreement, the terms “Application” or “Applications” shall mean individually or collectively, a (i) Web Application, (ii) Source Application and (iii) Mobile Application, each as defined in this Section 3.
+For the purposes of this Agreement, the terms “Application” or “Applications” shall mean individually or collectively, a (i) Web Application, (ii) Source Application – Single Branch, (iii) Source Application – Multiple Branch and (iv) Mobile Application, each as defined in this Section 3.

 3.1 Web Application.
 A “Web Application” is defined as a group of related host names and one set of user login credentials.
 Customer will provide to WhiteHat in writing the host names representing the Web Applications to be tested by the Services.